alwinruby/My-Development-Setup/README.md

 # MacOS Dev Environment

 * This is my personal Mac setup, and I'll continue to add and edit things as I discover them!
-* This development environment involves Ruby, Crystal, Sinatra, Rails, Heroku, Vue.js and general development tools I find useful
-* Current as of macOS Sierra v.10.12.6
+* Current as of macOS HighSierra v.10.13.3

 # My Programs & Tools